Dhá mhilliún déag fáilte dhaoibh go fearann Oirghialla glúnmhar ….

 (Bunting Mss QUB Bunting.
 Belfast Ms 26/178.
 Trans: P.Ní Uallacháin)

-Following the publication of this website, Ní Uallachain was invited in 2018, by the directors of Nós Nua – the Louth Youth Folk Orchestra in Dundalk, to teach her song arrangement of this discovered Carolan piece to the young musicians.
+Following the publication of this website, Ní Uallachain was invited by the directors of Nós Nua – the Louth Youth Folk Orchestra in Dundalk, to teach her song arrangement of this discovered Carolan piece to the young musicians.
 In spring of 2019 the orchestra performed it in the National Concert Hall Dublin for An tUachtarán, the President of Ireland Michael D. Higgins, in a full auditorium.
 The singer is Pearse McMahon of south Armagh and, with the orchestra, can be heard here singing Plangstí Mhic Neill.

 The final Carolan composition, with connections to Oriel, is Lord Louth.
 The Louth family mansion was at Tallanstown, where Carolan would have visited and played.
 Carolan composed a song-toast to Matthew Plunkett, who was the 9th Baron of Louth (see Dónal O’Sullivan, Carolan 2001), and who was one of his patrons.
 It tells us that he visited Lord Louth there: Go Baile an Talúnaigh rachad don réim-se (To Tallanstown I will go).